-To be considered for the award, applicants must:
+To be considered for the award, all applicants must:

-- Be a Teach For America alum or corps member who is currently teaching.
-If applying as a group or team, each applicant must be teaching at least part-time.
+- Be a Teach For America alum or corps member who is currently teaching at least part-time

-- Demonstrate that they’ve made a profound impact on their students, including exceptional academic achievement.
+- Demonstrate that they have made a profound impact with their students, including exceptional academic achievement

 Given the rigor of the application, we recommend that you begin compiling your application materials as early as possible during the application window.
 Some pieces of the application may take several weeks to create.

 Candidates must complete the online application to be considered for the award.
 If you are applying as a group of teachers, you will note that in the application.
 Each teacher will complete some elements of their own initial application individually and the teams can upload the same responses for specific questions.

 - Reflections about your leadership in the classroom including your vision and/or goals for students and impact

 - Excerpts from your classroom community which could include a sample teaching video with student learning, planning documents, your assessment on the lesson’s impact, reflections, student work samples, etc.